-As of December 31, 2021, the Company's JPM Credit Agreement provided for senior secured credit facilities in an aggregate principal amount of \$1.325 billion, which consisted of (i) a term loan facility in the principal amount of \$850.0 million maturing in 2027 (the "Term Loan B") and (ii) a revolving credit facility with commitments in an aggregate principal amount of \$475.0 million maturing in 2025 (the "Revolving Facility").
+As of December 31, 2021, the JPM Credit Agreement provided for senior secured credit facilities in an aggregate principal amount of \$1.325 billion, which consisted of (i) a term loan facility in the principal amount of \$850.0 million maturing in 2027 (the "Term Loan B") and (ii) a revolving credit facility with commitments in an aggregate principal amount of \$475.0 million maturing in 2025 (the "Revolving Facility").

 On March 28, 2022, the Company entered into Amendment No. 5 to the JPM Credit Agreement, under which (i) the aggregate principal amount of the Revolving Facility was increased from \$475.0 million to \$600.0 million, (ii) the interest rate on the Revolving Facility changed to the SOFR, plus a credit spread adjustment of 10 bps plus an amount between 200 bps and 300 bps based on the total net leverage ratio, (iii) the total net leverage ratio covenant increased to 7.0x consolidated earnings before interest, taxes, depreciation and amortization ("EBITDA") and (iv) the maturity of the Revolving Facility was extended to April 1, 2027.
 The other terms of the Revolving Facility and the terms of the Term Loan B remained unchanged.
-The JPM Credit Agreement provides for a benchmark replacement to SOFR such that there are no material contract modifications resulting from a transition from LIBOR.
+The JPM Credit Agreement also provides for a benchmark replacement to SOFR for the Term Loan B such that there are no material contract modifications resulting from a transition from LIBOR.

 The Term Loan B bears interest at LIBOR plus 350 bps, subject to a LIBOR floor of 50 bps.
-At June 30, 2022, the outstanding borrowings on the Term Loan B were \$842.4 million and had an applicable interest rate of 4.69%.
-The outstanding borrowings on the Revolving Facility of \$525.0 million had an applicable interest rate of 4.50% at June 30, 2022.
-The Revolving Facility is also subject to a commitment fee of 0.40% on the unused capacity at June 30, 2022.
+At September 30, 2022, the outstanding borrowings on the Term Loan B were \$840.2 million and had an applicable interest rate of 6.26% at September 30, 2022.
+The outstanding borrowings on the Term Loan B are offset by unamortized debt discount and issuance costs of \$20.8 million on the balance sheet at September 30, 2022.
+The outstanding borrowings on the Revolving Facility of \$527.0 million had an applicable interest rate of 6.07% at September 30, 2022.
+The Revolving Facility is also subject to a commitment fee of 0.40% on the unused capacity at September 30, 2022.

 The JPM Credit Agreement requires the Company to meet certain financial covenants and comply with customary affirmative and negative covenants as listed in the underlying agreement.
-The Company was in compliance with these covenants at June 30, 2022.
+The Company was in compliance with these covenants at September 30, 2022.